🇮🇳 National News

 |---|---|

-- Philippine claim: Within Philippines’ 200-nautical-mile EEZ under UNCLOS (UN Convention on the Law of the Sea).
+- Philippines’ claim: Asserts the shoal lies within its 200-nautical-mile Exclusive Economic Zone (EEZ) under UNCLOS (UN Convention on the Law of the Sea).

-- China’s claim: Asserted via the Nine-Dash Line — covers most of the South China Sea; not recognised under international law.
+- China’s claim: Asserts sovereignty through the Nine-Dash Line — a sweeping maritime boundary covering most of the South China Sea.

-- PCA Ruling (2016): The Permanent Court of Arbitration (PCA) rejected China’s maritime claims and ruled its blockade unlawful under international law; China does not recognise the ruling.
+- 2016 PCA ruling: The Permanent Court of Arbitration (PCA) rejected China’s maritime claims and ruled its blockade unlawful under international law; China does not recognise the ruling.

-- Significance: Remains a major flashpoint for sovereignty, fishing rights, and freedom of navigation in the South China Sea.
+- Significance: Remains a key flashpoint for sovereignty and fishing access in the South China Sea.

 🔬 Science & Technology